svermeulen/vim-subversive/README.md

     You can do this by passing the black hole register to one of the substitute over range commands.
 For example: `"_<leader>siwip` or `"_<leader>csiwip` if you want to confirm each delete.

-    Unfortunately you cannot just input an empty value into the prompt because there isn't a way to distinguish this input from cancelling via escape
+    Unfortunately you cannot just input an empty value into the prompt because there isn't a way to distinguish this input from cancelling via escape (unless you set `g:subversivePromptWithActualCommand` to `1` in which case that will work fine)

 ## Settings